3Blocks-net/docs-pecunity-io/docs/pecunity_app/fees.md

 - **20%** to the Automation Server
 - **30%** to the Development Company

+## PEC Discounts & Locking Benefits

+When paying fees with the **PEC token**, the overall fee is reduced.
+Additionally, you can **lock PEC** to receive an extra discount on top.

+This means:

+- Paying with PEC is always cheaper than paying with other tokens.
+- Locking PEC provides even greater savings.
+- The utility token is strengthened within the ecosystem.
+- **No user is forced** to buy PEC — it remains an optional benefit.

 # Action Fees

 Each action has a type and a corresponding **minimum fee** that must be paid, regardless of the percentage fee.